benisai/Openwrt-Monitoring/Router/README.md

-On the router, the following scripts and prometheus Lua files are used to create and collect data
+On the router, the following scripts and prometheus Lua files are used.
+The Scripts will output "Reports" to /tmp/ location as *.out.
+The Prometheus lua files will read these "Reports.out" files and parse the data for prometheus to scrape.

 In the Scripts folder:
   >1-hour-script.sh - mainly used to restart netify